PokerFacowaty/bindsbindsbinds/README.md

 A script made for quick changing of keybind sets for different players of the polish annual GTA 3D Trilogy 100% relay.
 Guaranteed to work on Windows, not tested on other systems (the `mouse` package only works with Windows and Linux with sudo).
+Allows for easy binding of keyboard and mouse keys (and the scroll wheel) to keyboard keys, rebinding *to* mouse was not needed and is therefore not supported right now.

 # Prerequisites:
 - [Python 3](https://www.python.org/downloads/)